Sieun Yu

 Where’s your hometown?

-Technically, I was born and raised — well, not raised.
-I was born in Seoul, Korea, and lived there for seven years.
-I came here [L.A.] when I was in second grade, and I've been in L.A. since then.
+Technically, I was born and raised — maybe not raised — in Seoul, Korea.
+I lived there for seven years.
+I came here [to Los Angeles] when I was in second grade, and I’ve been here since.

 Is there a difference between here and Korea?

 To be honest, I liked Korea better.
-But I’m used to living in L.A. since I have lived here longer than in Korea.
-I've been to Korea twice: once, like five years ago, and then a second time two years ago, to visit my family.
-Sometimes, I wish I could live in another place besides L.A.
+But I’m used to living in Los Angeles because I have lived here longer than in Korea.
+I’ve been to Korea twice.
+I went five years ago and then again two years ago to visit my family.
+Sometimes, I wish I could live in another place besides Los Angeles.

 Do you work or live in Koreatown?

-Well, I do work.
-I work at my parents' place.
-I helped them out with their business.
-It's a food store; it's inside a market.
-We own two, but they're next to each other, so it's convenient.
-Everything is in L.A.
-We can't go out of Los Angeles; anything else is just too far.
+I work at my parents’ place.
+I help them out with their business.
+It’s a food store inside a market.
+We own two, but they’re next to each other, so it’s convenient.
+Everything is in Los Angeles.
+We can’t go out of Los Angeles; anything else is just too far.

-My job is to be the cashier since my parents can't speak English that well.
-My dad can, but there are still [times when it’s easier for me to do it].
-They mostly work behind [in the back of the store] to prepare the ingredients.
+My job is to be the cashier since my parents can’t speak English well.
+My dad can, but there are still [times when it’s easier for me to handle transactions].
+They mostly work behind [in the kitchen] to prepare the ingredients.
 I have to take care of the front — be the cashier.
 I also help them out in the back when there are no customers.
-It makes me feel good to help them out.
+It makes me feel good to help.

 What are your thoughts on Koreatown?